International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 #### 2.6.1 POST

-The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferStartMessage](./message/transfer-start-message.json) to attempt to start a transfer process after it has been suspended.
-If the transfer process state is successfully transitioned, the provider must return HTTP code 200 (OK).
+The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferStartMessage](./message/transfer-start-message.json) to attempt to start a [Transfer Process](../model/terminology.md#transfer-process) after it has been suspended.
+If the [Transfer
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 2.7 The provider `transfers/:providerPid/completion` resource

 #### 2.7.1 POST

-The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferCompletionMessage](./message/transfer-completion-message.json) to complete a transfer process.
-If the transfer process state is successfully transitioned, the provider must return HTTP code 200 (OK).
+The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferCompletionMessage](./message/transfer-completion-message.json) to complete a [Transfer Process](../model/terminology.md#transfer-process).
+If the [Transfer
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 2.8 The provider `transfers/:providerPid/termination` resource

 #### 2.8.1 POST

-The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferTerminationMessage](./message/transfer-termination-message.json) to terminate a transfer process.
-If the transfer process state is successfully transitioned, the provider must return HTTP code 200 (OK).
+The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferTerminationMessage](./message/transfer-termination-message.json) to terminate a [Transfer Process](../model/terminology.md#transfer-process).
+If the [Transfer
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 2.9 The provider `transfers/:providerPid/suspension` resource

 #### 2.9.1 POST

-The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferSuspensionMessage](./message/transfer-suspension-message.json) to suspend a transfer process.
-If the transfer process state is successfully transitioned, the provider must return HTTP code 200 (OK).
+The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferSuspensionMessage](./message/transfer-suspension-message.json) to suspend a [Transfer Process](../model/terminology.md#transfer-process).
+If the [Transfer
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ## 3 Consumer Callback Path Bindings